Run a full website audit in under 2 minutes

 How often should I run a website audit?

 After every significant deploy at minimum.
 Most issues we surface are regressions — a noindex tag left over from staging, a sitemap pointing at the wrong origin after a domain migration, a broken canonical introduced by a CMS upgrade.
-Pro and Agency plans include scheduled scans that run daily / weekly / monthly automatically and email a summary if the score drops or new severe findings appear.
+Every plan including free includes scheduled scans that run weekly / biweekly / monthly automatically and send a regression alert if the score drops or new severe findings appear (daily and weekday cadences are Agency).

 How is this different from Lighthouse or Google Search Console?